 Always be aware of your surroundings when hunting.
 Go after quail in wide open areas, so you know what is around.
 Also, check out what is visible when in a tight wooded area.
 Hunting for quail in tight woods where trees often hide things can be dangerous.

 Although you can hide behind a tree when out on a hunt, keep an eye out for whoever else is in your party.
 Do this while ensuring the area you are shooting in is wide open.
-Only go after birds in areas where you can identify the species.
+Only go after birds in areas where you can identify the species by their feathers.

 Quail hunting is a thrilling activity.
 It lets you go after one of the top game birds in the world.
-Be sure to prepare yourself properly, so you can get the most out of your hunt.
+Be sure to prepare yourself properly with these quail hunting tips, so you can get the most out of your hunt.
 Make sure you follow safety rules and local regulations.